IamKafo/IamKafo/README.md

   - 💬 Ask me about **why I wanted to become a Developer and how I came across coding?**

-  - ⚡ Fun fact **In 2021, I did not know how to use any sort of Computers/Laptop and I was typing <br> with two fingers: typing speed: 12 wpm**
+  - ⚡ Fun fact **In 2021, I did not know how to use any sort of Computers/Laptop and I was typing <br> with two fingers at a typing speed of 12 wpm**

   - 📫 You can reach me through this email **kafolautila@gmail.com** or any links shown below.